-youarehere! documents the work made by Phil Coy whilst artist-in-residence at Brunel University.
+This site documents works made by Phil Coy whilst artist-in-residence at Brunel University.
 The role was initiated by Author and Professor Will Self and Professor in Experimental Particle Physics, Akram Khan.
-The residency is accompanied by a poster edition and essay by artist, curator and writer, Richard Grayson.

-Eleven Windsocks for Brunel, installed atop buildings across the campus, considers the close proximity to Heathrow, the world’s second busiest airport.
+Eleven Windsocks for Brunel, installed atop buildings across the campus, considered the close proximity to Heathrow, the world’s second busiest airport.
 Coy designed the five-strip windsocks to comply with standard FAA aviation specifications, used by pilots to determine wind direction and speed.
 A subtle intervention to this design standard, Coy has modified the two-colour design to those of local bird plumage.

 >> Public programme 29 November – 1 December 2019